I Polykatoikia: Plot

 This is a story of a "typical" apartment building at 19 Alamanas Street in downtown Athens.
 Thanasis Balafoutis (Pavlos Chaikalis) is the apartment manager and he's working hard to support his wife Margarita, his son Petros and his daughter Natali.
 Konstantinos, Natali's boyfriend, is a resourceful person who is currently unemployed and he doing Janitor services.
 Natali is also unemployed and kind of lazy.

 Loukia works in a magazine as the manager of her boyfriend Takis but they keep their relationship as a secret at work.
 Tzovani is an immigrant from Albania with a wealthy job.
 He is married with Tzouli, ex Miss Albania and they have a daughter Romina who managed to pass the exams in medicine school.
-Markos and Hristos are a gay couple and Vasiliki(who also is still a virgin),Panagiota and Mary are the oldest tenants who are still looking to find their partners.
+Markos and Hristos are a gay couple and Vasiliki(who also is still a virgin), Panagiota and Mary are the oldest tenants who are still looking to find their partners.

-Eleni is lyrics writer with a low income.
-She is insecure and she believes that she has bad luck, especially with guys.
-Everyone will go through difficult situations which are transferred to the public with hilarious manner.
-Surface nobody likes anyone but when they are in trouble conspire together for one purpose: "the good of the apartment building."
+Eleni is a lyricist with a low income.
+She is insecure and believes that she has bad luck, especially with men.
+Everyone goes through difficult situations, which are presented to the public in a hilarious manner.
+On the surface, nobody likes anyone, but when they are in trouble, they come together for one purpose: "the good of the apartment building."